Tautulli/Tautulli/API.md

 Required parameters:
-    app (str):                      "tautulli" or "plexwatch" or "plexivity" database_path (str):            The full path to the plexwatch database file method (str):                   For Tautulli only, "merge" or "append" or "overwrite" table_name (str):               For PlexWatch or Plexivity only, "processed" or "grouped"
+    app (str):                      "tautulli" or "plexwatch" or "plexivity" database_path (str):            The full path to the plexwatch database file method (str):                   For Tautulli only, "merge" or "overwrite" table_name (str):               For PlexWatch or Plexivity only, "processed" or "grouped"